iobio/iobio-gru-backend/docs/architecture.md

 ## fibridge

-fibridge is a generic services that provides a way to proxy HTTP connections to a WebSocket source. iobio uses it for local file support.
+[fibridge][3] is a generic services that provides a way to proxy HTTP connections to a WebSocket source. iobio uses it for local file support.
 The way it works is the iobio app opens a file (for example a bam file) and also opens a WebSocket channel to the fibridge server.
 The fibridge server provides a URL